flying7eleven/adventskalender/README.md

 - [ ] _Backend_: Ensure that there can not be two parallel requests for picking winners (we have to use mutexes here)
 - [ ] _Backend_: Use the new string formatting literals as soon as rust 1.58 is stable (should be mid-January 2022)
 - [ ] _Frontend_: Have a better looking overview for the calendar view
+- [ ] _Front- and Backend_: Use the correct semantics for the REST routes